g1n0st/PIC20A_24F_DIS1A/week_2/Tuesday/README.md

 # Math

 Math is a utility class contains a set of common and reused members.
-Below is a example of `sin()` function
+Below is an example of `sin()` function

 ``` Java
 public class SinTest {